Education and Training

 Genomics Research & Innovation Fellowship Scheme

 The HEE Genomics Education Programme has also funded a genomics research fellowship scheme to support the 100,000 Genomes Project and early career researchers.
 The scheme aims to increase the capability and capacity of the current workforce to engage with genomics research and help bring genomics into the mainstream NHS.
-Nine candidates were awarded funding in 2017 and are ready to begin their academic research projects as part of GeCIP.
+Nine candidates were awarded funding in 2017 and have begun their academic research projects as part of GeCIP.